jamesacklin/james-acklin-site/static/markdown/logos.md

 # Logo Work

-Occasionally, I make logos for small businesses that can't afford to go through the same exercise The Big Branding Firm or have something to offer in trade.
+Occasionally, I make logos for small businesses that can't afford to have a junior designer at A Large Branding Firm go through the same exercise at a 200% hourly markup.
 I typically deliver everything in multiple colors, a style guide, and everything they need to present well.

+These people are mostly friends.

 ---